Buttercream Frosting Recipes

 NOTE: This buttercream frosting can be kept out of the refrigerator for around 2 weeks.
 I usually use it so fast that I hardly ever get it in the refrigerator unless I am preparing large batches.
 It can also be frozen.
 The cornstarch helps humidity as well as helping to cut the sweetness.
 Play with it and use whatever flavorings you like.

-Chocolate Buttercream Frosting Recipe:
+Chocolate Buttercream Frosting Instructions:

 I just add Hershey's Cocoa, but any powdered cocoa would work.
 Some extra hot water will probably need to be added to the Buttercream frosting mixture.
 If you want a darker brown color, you can also add a little brown food coloring.